-Using inside air - non-direct vent
+Using inside air - direct exhaust venting

 The GV boiler can use inside air if no contaminants are present in the boiler space.
+No pipe is connected to the air intake fitting.

 Using outside air - direct vent

 Combustion air can be ducted directly from outside to the GV boiler air intake fitting.
 The installation is defined as direct vent (also referred to as sealed combustion).